McDonnell Douglas Phantom in UK service: Between the FG.1 and FGR.2

 The Phantom FG.1 and FGR.2 as built were similar, being fitted with broadly the same turbofan jet engines and avionics, although there were minor differences.
 The FG.1 was initially fitted with the Mark 201 version of the Rolls-Royce Spey, while the FGR.2 had the Mark 202; the Mark 201 had an unacceptable time lag between throttle movement and engine response, which was remedied in the 202.
 The 201 was eventually upgraded to the Mark 203 version, which had a modified control system for the afterburner, allowing it to light faster and enable power to be applied quickly in the event of a bolter on the small decks of the RN's aircraft carriers.
 Both variants were fitted with a version of the same avionics package; the FG.1 was fitted with the AN/AWG-11, which differed primarily in having a nose radome that was hinged and able to fold backward against the aircraft's fuselage to allow for storage in the hangar of an aircraft carrier, (Note: On 3 June 1980, a Phantom FG.1 of No. 111 Squadron crashed as a result of the nose swinging open in flight, due to failure of the latches securing the radome.) and was designed to be integrated with both the AGM-12 Bullpup missile and the WE.177 free-fall nuclear weapon as required.
+(Note: The Phantom exclusively used US weapons in the tactical nuclear strike role.
+Although work was done to determine the modifications needed to allow RAF Phantoms to carry the British WE.177 weapon, and flight trials were carried out to test its compatibility, it was moved to the air defence role before any major work was done to integrate the combination.
+RN Phantoms were not generally utilised as nuclear strike platforms; this role was carried out in the Fleet Air Arm by WE.177 armed Buccaneers.)
 (Note: The fire control systems fitted to the UK's Phantoms each utilised a different radar - the AN/AWG-10B fitted to the F-4J(UK) used the AN/APG-59; the AN/AWG-11 of the F-4K used the AN/APG-60; and the AN/AWG-12 of the F-4M used the AN/APG-61.)
 Meanwhile, the AN/AWG-12 fitted to the FGR.2 did not need a folding radome.
 It had a better ground-mapping mode, to take into account the strike role for which the type was originally intended, combined with a Ferranti inertial navigation/attack system (removed when the type converted to the air defence role).
 As the FGR.2 had to undertake the tactical reconnaissance mission, 30 airframes were wired to allow carriage of the reconnaissance pod developed by EMI.
 It was also configured to be able to control the SUU-23/A gun pod; FG.1s used by the RAF were also able to use the gun pod, but the RN's FG.1s lacked this capability.